spaceC00kie/task-tracker/README.md

 Before using this code you'll need to have node installed and if you use linux you should sudo apt install nodejs.

-To use this code just type a few commands into your command line:
+To use this code copy and paste the commands below:

   `git clone https://github.com/spaceC00kie/reactToDoList`